top of page

 • Light Requirements:

-• Avoid direct sunlight, as it can cause leaf scorch and damage the delicate foliage.
-A spot near a north or east-facing window is ideal.
+• Avoid direct sunlight to prevent leaf scorch.
+A north or east-facing window is ideal.

 • Soil and Potting Mix:

-• Use a well-draining soil mix suitable for aroids.
-A combination of peat, perlite, and orchid bark is ideal for providing the aeration and drainage this plant requires.
+• Use a well-draining mix with peat, perlite, and orchid bark for optimal aeration.

-• Cercestis mirabilis can also adapt to semi-hydroponic setups such as LECA (Lightweight Expanded Clay Aggregate) or self-watering containers.
+• Can adapt to semi-hydroponic setups like LECA or self-watering containers.

 • Watering Routine:

 • Water when the top 75% of the soil is dry.
-Overwatering can lead to root rot, so ensure the pot has good drainage.
+Avoid overwatering to prevent root rot.

-• Allow the plant to dry out slightly between waterings to prevent soggy soil conditions, which this plant does not tolerate well.
+• Let the soil dry slightly between waterings to prevent soggy conditions.

 • Humidity Needs: